Tearnote/gamecraft-website/README.md

 Live version is available [here](https://tearnote.github.io/gamecraft-website/).

+## Notes

+The site features both internal and external links.
+Since Gamecraft doesn't actually exist, the external links are intentionally non-functional, and are only there to make the site look more believable.
+You can identify these links on desktop by the cursor changing to the "forbidden" sign when you hover over the link.

 ## Motivation

 Most people who play videogames want to create one themselves at some point.
 However, the need to learn a programming language and use complicated engines discourages the majority of them from ever giving it a try.
 Even tools meant for less technical users often overwhelm beginners with countless menus and buttons, and can only be deciphered through persistence and video tutorials.
 There is a market gap for a program which focuses on learnability as its core principle, and this is the gap that Gamecraft aims to fill.
 This needs to be accomplished without sacrificing the feature set or reducing attractiveness to more experienced creators.